utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 * You want to explore an earlier version of a project?
 * You just want to try out something, but do not know whether you want to keep the changes or throw them away?

-Git and GitLab provide answers to these kind of questions.
+Git and GitLab provide answers to these kinds of questions.
 Git is a version control system.
-So, basically you can keep a stable version of your code that works all the time while you develop the code in another place.
-You can think of these different stages of the code as a tree, which has a root, one big master branch and many small outgoing branches.
+So, you can keep a stable version of your code that works all the time while you develop the code in another place.
+You can think of these different stages of the code as a tree, which has a root, one big master branch, and many small outgoing branches.
 However, in Git outgoing branches can be merged again into the stable master branch. ... tell that to a tree! 🤔

 For Utopia this means that there is always a master branch (a stable version), which you can download and which is guaranteed to work.
 All the development, so the things people are working on separately at the same time, happens on individual branches.